bazelbuild/bazel/site/docs/remote-caching.md

 * disable sandboxing

 ```
-build --spawn_strategy=remote --genrule_strategy=remote
-build --strategy=Javac=remote --strategy=Closure=remote
 build --remote_http_cache=http://replace-with-your.host:port
+build --spawn_strategy=standalone
 ```

-Using the remote cache with sandboxing enabled is experimental.
+Using the remote cache with sandboxing enabled is the default.
 Use the following flags to read and write from the remote cache with sandboxing
 enabled:

 ```
-build --experimental_remote_spawn_cache
 build --remote_http_cache=http://replace-with-your.host:port
 ```